ledamint-IO/anchor-22/docs/src/cli/commands.md

 If run in the workspace but outside a program folder, expands the macros of the workspace.

-If run with the `--program-name` option, expand only the given program.
+If run with the `--program-safecoin` option, expand only the given program.

 ## Idl